SumoLogic/sumologic-documentation/docs/dashboards/index.md

 Dashboards are a powerful forensic tool to create searches and view search results based on data available through a search.

-:::sumo New Dashboards
+:::sumo
-A [new dashboard platform](/docs/dashboards-new) is available that allows you to analyze metric and log data on the same dashboard, in a streamlined user experience.
+You're viewing our legacy dashboard solution.
+[Dashboards (New)](/docs/dashboards-new) allows you to analyze metric and log data on the same dashboard, in a streamlined user experience.
 :::

 <Iframe url="https://www.youtube.com/embed/FWzqVitfAfo"